 Isolation is necessary to encourage an amplification of focus and a fortification of one’s personal direction.
 Handling social politics such as relationships, logistics, people’s feelings and yadda yadda is burdensome on one who is looking to mitigate or otherwise eradicate their weaknesses whilst working to enhance their strengths.
 You have a certain number of things you can contend with at one time, social obligations will quickly obliterate your workload and leave you feeling overwhelmed when you’re looking to achieve loftier goals.
 It is important that one has their own space and the freedom to self-govern and direct their desires, and a modicum of solitude is necessary to achieve this.
 With awareness of one’s weaknesses comes the clarity of self-determination.
 With a clearer and more lucid mind the path to accomplishing higher desires becomes more obvious and self-evident.
 Confusion is an affliction which causes many to float along in life, lost, without any real purpose or goals.
 You do not want to be one of these people, the “average person.”
 In order to achieve greatness you need clearly obtainable goals, an awareness of your position and the peace, space and freedom to determine your self-governance independent of undue external manipulatory influence.

-Introspection and isolation make up what are the psychological components of monk mode, they are the processes which when successfully enacted allow a man of procrastination to forcefully impose his will upon the world, to take actions where others merely theorise.
+Introspection and isolation make up what are the psychological components of monk mode, they are the processes which when successfully enacted allow a man of procrastination to forcefully impose his will upon the world, to take action where others merely theorise.
 You must become a doer, a mover, a player.
 You must become a man of action rather than allow yourself to be one of inaction.

 Refer to Maslow’s hierarchy of needs for an illustration of what your immediate life priorities should look like, starting with the physiological and moving upwards, note the inclusion of “sex” in the physiological category, I believe this primarily refers to an orgasm in the literal sense (which can be masturbation), this is not the same as “sexual intimacy” as shown in the love/belonging category: